In this guide, I will provide you with an in-depth look at electric dirt bikes.

 2. Parts Availability

-As with any dirt bike, you are going to want to tune and adjust the dirt bike to your weight, height, reach, and riding style.
-For this reason, check if the eBike is compatible with aftermarket parts and how well.
+As with any dirt bike, you are going to want to tune and adjust the dirt bike.
+This means modifying it to your weight, height, reach, and riding style.
+For this reason, check if it is compatible with aftermarket parts and how well.

-If you have to buy all parts from the manufacturer, chances are you will have to stick with stock parts and may be subject to long wait times and poor selection.
+In particular, if you buy all parts from the manufacturer, chances are you will have to stick with stock parts.
+You may also be subject to long wait times and poor selection.

 3. Purpose and Where To Ride

 When you are in the market, think about where you plan to ride.
-This helps to define the required range and riding styles that you regularly visit.
+After all, this helps in defining the required range and riding styles for locations that you regularly visit.
 If you plan to ride shorter, nearby trails, the lighter models with less range can be ideal.

 4. Available Modifications and Tuning

-The factory battery and controller units are usually closed, canned systems, where there is only limited tuning available.
-Some models have an extensive third party parts and tuning community behind them, which makes tuning and modding very easy.
-Adjusting simple things, such as throttle response or free play can be impossible in some models and very easy in some.
+In general, the factory battery and controller units are usually closed, canned systems, where there is only limited tuning available.
+At this time, some models have an extensive third party parts and tuning community behind them.
+This makes tuning and modding very easy.
+Adjusting simple things, such as throttle response or free play can be impossible for some models and easy in others.
 Choose wisely based on what your plans are.